The United Way of Greater Baytown Area & Chambers County (GBACC) Emerging Leaders is the next generation of great civic and business leaders.

 - Network with like-minded professionals also looking to actively engage in our community

-Donate $250 annually to United Way GBACC (approximately $21 per month) or volunteer 25+ hours annually through Volunteer Connect, or a combination of both.
+- Donate $250 annually to United Way GBACC (approximately $21 per month) or volunteer 25+ hours annually through Volunteer Connect

 In 2019, Emerging Leaders developed their Poverty Simulation Workshop, which provides a hands-on opportunity to walk in the shoes of an individual living in or near poverty.
 This resource offers students a chance to see the difficult decisions that must be made on a daily and weekly basis by someone with limited resources.
 The goal is to build greater understanding among the youth and young adults in our community in regard to individuals and households with limited means.

 Emilio Levario, Vice Chair (City of Mont Belvieu)